erikvanoosten/sentries/README.md

 * Code to make the library friendly to use is not part of the core.
 * Readability of code triumphs all other considerations.
 * If it doesn't perform, make it optional (this basically means that almost every feature is optional).
 * Dependencies are avoided.
-Right now its: JVM 6+, Scala 2.9 and Akka 2.0.5 or Scala 2.10, Metrics-core 2.1.5.
+Right now its: JVM 6+, Scala 2.9 and Akka 2.0.5 or Scala 2.10, Metrics-core 2.2.0.
-* Follow effective scala guidelines from Twitter
+* Follow effective scala guidelines from Twitter.
-* Two space indents, use full imports, do not auto-format
+* Two space indents, use full imports, do not auto-format.
 * API might break between major versions and before 1.0.0 is reached.

 ## Sentries in tests